Smoke Damage After a Fire: Why It’s More Dangerous Than Most Homeowners Realize

 Smoke Damage Can Contaminate Your HVAC System

 Many homeowners overlook one of the most dangerous parts of smoke damage: the HVAC system.
 Smoke particles are often pulled into air ducts, furnace systems, air conditioning units, and ventilation systems.
 Once contaminated, the HVAC system can continue circulating smoke particles and odors throughout the property long after the fire is out.
+These steps help restore safe indoor air quality after smoke exposure.

 • HVAC inspection